September 2, 2016; revised April 17, 2017; re-written March 22, 2020; May 20, 2021; August 10, 2022; January 26, 2023 (#12)

 - One crude analogy would be trying to explain to a fish what life is like outside the water.
 A fish would not understand the need to breathe air instead of water.

-- Another would be trying to explain how radio or television works to a person who has time-traveled from thousands of years ago.
+- Another would be trying to explain how radio or television works to someone who has time-traveled from thousands of years ago.
 He would not have sufficient “data” to comprehend how radio or TV works.

 Suttā on Nibbāna